KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry-02.md

 - **Hypostasis / Mythic Narrative Distinction** — figures' anthropomorphic features in mythic-narrative do not necessarily reflect their structural-function.
 Mythic narratives spatialize structural operations through cultural mechanisms; the structural-function is what's actually being articulated, with the narrative-features being the cultural-articulation register through which that function becomes culturally-legible.

+- **Cascade contra Conflation contra Twisted Resonance distinction.** Per the canonical Note on Cascade contra Conflation (Expanded) and the Note on Twisted Resonance contra Cascade contra Native Placement, four structurally-distinct modes are differentiated for figures appearing to occupy multiple strata:
+  - *Native Placement* — figure operates at one stratum; apparent multi-stratum activity is cultural conflation, narrative dramatization, or attributional layering.
+Default reading where evidence of cascade or twisted-resonance is absent.
+  - *Cascade* — single current manifests lawfully across multiple strata with same essence, typically through different names at each station. **Currents cascade; entities do not.** The Satanic Arc (IL₅ Nekron → IL₄ Nyxea → IL₃ Mortus → IL₂ Skotos → IL₁ Beast) is the paradigm cascade-instance.
+Different names at different strata are characteristic.
+  - *Conflation* — multiple functions assigned to a single name; **hard conflation** when functions are structurally unrelated, **soft conflation** when functions are structurally real but the myth does not distinguish native from operative-extension.
+Same name at multiple strata is the conflation diagnostic.
+The figure is mapped to the primary function's stratum, with operative-extensions noted but not treated as separate cascade-stations.
+  - *Twisted Resonance* — figure manifests at one native stratum with dissonance-column declivating through subjacent strata without the figure changing its native placement.
+The Beast at IL₁ with resonance-reach through subjacent IL strata is the canonical instance.

+  The "Theonic cascade" phrasing is **replaced by Logos Continuum** (L₅ Orienting Logos, L₄ Structuring Logos, L₁ Christos Incarnate as the three centropic stations, with L₃ and L₂ as traversal strata) for centropic supernal-to-embodied articulations through Christ.
+Cross-tradition centropic figures appearing across multiple strata are typically **soft conflation** (e.g., Krishna at L₅ Theon native with L₃ DM operative-extension; Osiris at L₄ DL judicial-articulation primary with L₃ DS post-restoration operative function) rather than cascade.
+"Cascade" is reserved for genuine same-essence-different-name multi-strata currents.

 ---

 ## Greek Tradition Extensions